Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Simulation Results

 To show the effect of the exponential density profile on the cosmic-ray in-ice particle cascade development and its corresponding radio emission, we also simulated the cosmic-ray cascade using an ice layer with constant density and constant index of refraction.
 The ice density was fixed to the value of $359~$kg$/$m$^{3}$, and the corresponding ice refractive index value was fixed to $n=1.35$, i.e. the value at $z = 0$ for the exponential profile given in Equation~\ref{eq:index_profile}.

-Figure~\ref{fig:const_dens_fluence_plot_West_arm} shows the fluence along the West axis for the in-ice emission using the constant density and index of refraction profiles, compared to the result obtained using the exponential profiles and ray tracing.
+Figure~\ref{fig:const_dens_fluence_plot_West_arm} shows the fluence along the west axis for the in-ice emission using the constant density and index of refraction profiles, compared to the result obtained using the exponential profiles and ray tracing.
+In both cases an 8th order digital Butterworth bandpass filter for a frequency band of $300-1000$~MHz was applied.
 The simulation was performed using 201 antennas on each axis using an antenna spacing of 1.5~m.
-As expected, adding ray tracing to the simulation clearly decreases the radius of the Cherenkov ring, as rays bend towards the shower axis when propagating through the ice.
+As expected, adding ray tracing to the simulation clearly decreases the radius of the Cherenkov ring, as rays bend toward the shower axis when propagating through the ice.